rurbin3/ZKit-Framework/README.md

    - Build Trojans TCP And UDP
    - Build KeyLoggers
    - Payload could be easily detected but now it uses an encryption method to fool the AVs .
 Virus total results are Without : 3/59 and With new update : 0/59

+ Having Issue , Want A Feature ??
+Please open an issue and use the right label .
 ## ZKit will be able to :

    Compile to diffrent operating systems